Side-Products/Idea2Business/README.md

 # Idea2Business

 Transform your idea into a profitable business.
-Just enter your idea, and Idea2Business will help you turn it into a successful venture.
+Enter your idea, and Idea2Business will help you turn it into a successful venture.

 <img src="./public/product_image_1.png" alt="Product Image" />